 ?
 I am a new patient and would like to get started.
 What will my first appointment be like?

 Congratulations on your decision to get started with us!
 We welcome new patients for a consultation visit or you can skip ahead to the new patient exam.
 During a consultation visit, we will take photos of your smile/teeth.
 Our doctors will review these photos with you and discuss treatment options.
 During the new patient exam our doctors will do a very thorough exam.
-Also, we will take photos and any necessary radiographs, and you and your doctor will review these together.
+Also, we will take photos and any necessary x-rays, and you and your doctor will review these together.
 Afterwards, our doctors will customize a treatment plan for you.
+Read more about your initial visit HERE

 ?
 I am a new patient with your office and only want my teeth cleaned.
 Why is a New Patient Exam necessary just to get my teeth cleaned?